llmrb/llm-spell/README.md

 #### Configuration

 The command line interface can be configured through the configuration file located at `$XDG_CONFIG_HOME/llm-spell.yml` or `~/.config/llm-spell.yml`.
-It is also possible to provide the configuration at the command-line, but usually it's more convenient to use the configuration file:
+This step is required to use llm-spell from the command line but it is not required when using llm-shell as a library:

 ```yaml
 # ~/.config/llm-spell.yml